tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Final.md

 "Just call me Spencer," I replied, smiling.

-Alright, Spencer it is," she said with a nod.
+"Alright, Spencer it is," she said with a nod.

 As we stepped outside, the humidity enveloping me like a thick blanket, Duyen led me to our ride.
 My expectation of a car vanished when I saw a Honda Wave parked by the curb.
 My eyes widened in disbelief.
 "We're taking that?"
 I asked, gesturing to the small motorcycle, then to my suitcase.